v2.x Digital Anarchy Flicker Free

 Removing flicker from your footage requires we request a lot of frames from the host app and analyze all the color information in those frames.
 And this can take a minute or two, especially when dealing with 4K or larger footage.
 Flicker Free 2.0 comes with dramatic GPU-accelerated performance gains of more than 300% over the previous version.

-Try it Yourself!
+Try Flicker Free Yourself!

 You can download the demo version to see how easy it’ll fix your footage.
-Take a look at the Details page for more information on how Flicker Free does it’s magic!
+Take a look at the Details page for more information on how Flicker Free does its magic!
 It currently works as a plugin for Final Cut Pro, After Effects, Premiere Pro, Avid, Davinci Resolve, and other OpenFX apps on Macintosh or Windows.

 Great benefits of the Flicker Free Video Plugin

 Effective Flicker Removal Presets